 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 With summer barbecues and holiday celebrations coming up, you might need a little help to make it a success with new and different 4th of July food ideas, decorations, and games.
 Here are some of our favorite stress-free tips that are budget friendly — what KCL does best — and so easy that kids can help.

 A lot of our 4th of July food ideas include items — popsicle sticks, muffin tins, and sprinkles — that you can easily pick up at Dollar Tree or on Amazon.
-Before you start shopping, browse KCL’s food coupons page to download savings.
-Or, download the KCL app for printable coupons and rebate offers.
+Before you start shopping, browse our food coupons page to download savings.
+Or, download the Krazy Coupon Lady app for printable coupons and rebate offers.
 For immediate tips, text HACKS to 57299.

 1. Serve barbecue condiments in a muffin tin.

 Muffin tins at Dollar Tree are cheap ways to serve your favorite condiments.
 For just $1.25 each, you could have multiple tin stations for liquid condiments, chopped vegetables, or fresh fruit.
 Another option is to store packaged treats like fruit snacks or candy.

 2. Turn red Dollar Tree mini cups into 4th of July decorations with electrical tape and star stickers.

 These 4th of July decorations are both easy and adorable!
 To make your own patriotic party lights, you’ll need red 2-ounce mini cups from the Dollar Tree, white and blue electrical tape, star stickers, and a strand of white string lights.